 Resident of Hopton Court and Block the Block campaign member Jane Placca said she believed the area did not need any more student residences and that these residence blocks offered restrictive cramped space for the students to live in.
 She went on to say, “I oppose the development as it is bad for both students and the existing community where there is an excess of student blocks.”

 Placca pointed out that there were already two student blocks run by Liberty Living, which were situated to the side of and behind Hopton Court.
 The Royal National College of Music student halls on Booth St West are just a couple of minutes’ walk away from Hopton Court.
-Cambridge Halls on Cambridge St and Cavendish Halls on Cavendish St are also with a four-minute walk of Hopton Court.
+Cambridge Halls on Cambridge St and Cavendish Halls on Cavendish St are also within a four-minute walk of Hopton Court.
 There are also more student blocks to be built on nearby Bonsall St for Manchester Metropolitan University students, Placca says.

 Explaining the campaign’s need for professional help, Placca said.
 “We need a planning consultant to oppose the development as they have detailed knowledge of how to oppose this in a way, and with the language, the planning committee will accept.”

 The planning application for this proposal has not yet been received by Manchester City Council, but is expected to be submitted early in January.
-Curlew Capital appear confident that they will get a direct development Manchester based PBSA scheme “complete in time for the start of the 2023/24 academic year”, as reported in a number of finance and development publications.
+Curlew Capital appear confident they will get a direct development Manchester-based PBSA scheme “complete in time for the start of the 2023/24 academic year”, as reported in a number of finance and development publications.
 Curlew’s confidence may be due to a successful legal appeal being lodged against the planning committee’s last decision to block building on the site, meaning a new proposal along similar lines, such as this, may be viewed more favourably by the planning committee.

-The Block the Block campaigners say they have lots of ideas for other uses of the site that would be positive for the local community and help Hulme to develop in an age friendly way and are keen to discuss these ideas with the council, who own the freehold to the land on which the Gamecock pub sits
+The Block the Block campaigners say they have lots of ideas for other uses of the site that would be positive for the local community and help Hulme to develop in an age-friendly way and are keen to discuss these ideas with the council, who own the freehold to the land on which the Gamecock pub sits.

 By Conrad Bower